agda/agda/doc/user-manual/tools/command-line-options.rst

      .. versionadded:: 2.6.4

      Allow the use of forced constructor arguments as termination metrics.
-This is inconsistent when combined with :option:`--large-indices`.
-     Since forced arguments are fixed by the constructor's type, when the K rule is enabled, they are "not really there".
-Thus, they do not provide enough justification to assert a recursive call is size-decreasing.

-     Forced argument recursion is disabled by the default when the K rule is enabled, and are enabled by default if :option:`--without-K` is given.
+This flag may be necessary for Agda to accept nontrivial uses of induction-induction.

+     Default: ``--forced-argument-recursion``.

 .. option:: --large-indices, --no-large-indices

      .. versionadded:: 2.6.4

      Allow constructors to store values of types whose sort is larger than that being defined, when these arguments are forced by the constructor's type.

-     This is a form of propositional resizing for equality, so it is only consistent if the K rule is enabled.
+     When :option:`--safe` is given, this flag can not be combined with :option:`--without-K` or :option:`--forced-argument-recursion`,
+     since both of these combinations are known to be inconsistent.

-     When :option`:`--no-forcing` is given, this option is redundant.
+     When :option:`--no-forcing` is given, this option is redundant.

-     Large indices are enabled by the default when the K rule is enabled, and are disabled if :option:`--without-K` is given.
+     Default: ``--no-large-indices``.

 Search depth and instances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~